lukasbach/ayemitter/packages/core/readme.md

 ## React Hook

-Use in conjunction with [TODO link] to use as React hook.
+Use in conjunction with [typedemitter-hook](https://github.com/lukasbach/typedemitter/tree/master/packages/hook) to use as React hook.

 ```typescript jsx
 import { EventEmitter } from 'typedemitter';